RISCV-on-Microsemi-FPGA/M2S150-Advanced-Dev-Kit/README.md

 ### Libero
 Libero is Microsemi's FPGA design tool.
 You will need this tool if you wish to modify the example FPGA design.
 Libero is available from the following page: http://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads

+### Example Software Projects
+A set of self-contained example software projects are available for this design from the [riscv-junk-drawer](https://github.com/RISCV-on-Microsemi-FPGA/riscv-junk-drawer/tree/master/examples).